How the Data Store Works

 When an object that has a linked attribute is deleted, although the object itself becomes a tombstone (for example, when a user object is deleted), the referent object (for example, a group object to which the user belonged) does not reference the tombstone of the deleted object.
 Rather, the group-user link value is simply deleted from the database, and the group object shows no evidence of the former user’s membership.

-However, when an object to which a link refers is removed as a referent (for example, when a user is removed from a group), the user value is treated differently by Active Directory in Windows 2000 Server and in Windows Server 2003.
+However, when an object to which a link refers is removed as a referent (for example, when a user is removed from a group), the user value is treated differently by Active Directory in Windows 2000 Server and in Windows Server 2003 and later.
 In Windows 2000 Server, the entire group member attribute is replicated.
-In Windows Server 2003, the link value for the removed user is marked “absent” and then replicated, much like a tombstone.
+In Windows Server 2003 and later, the link value for the removed user is marked “absent” and then replicated, much like a tombstone.

 Reanimating Tombstones — Restoring Individual Objects Online

-When the deletion is performed on a domain controller that is running Windows Server 2003 with SP1, the sIDHistory attribute is also retained.
+When the deletion is performed on a domain controller that is running Windows Server 2003 with SP1 or later, the sIDHistory attribute is also retained.